 And sights, before the dark of reason grows.

-Betjeman allegedly regretted the publication of Slough, feeling that he had been unkind towards the town and its inhabitants, when it was uncontrolled industrialisation rather than the place itself which he abhorred:
+Betjeman allegedly regretted the publication of Slough, feeling that he had been unkind towards the town and its inhabitants, when it was uncontrolled industrialisation not the place itself which he abhorred:

-Moreover, two years after the publication of the poem real bombs fell on England giving an unintended ugly twist to the poem.
+Moreover, two years after he published those verses real bombs fell on England giving an unintended ugly twist to the poem.

 In Westminster Abbey, written in 1940, for all its jaunty rhythm, Betjeman tackles darker themes of religious hypocrisy and racism: